markNZed/TaskFlow/nodes/README.md

 ## Processor

-Information for the Processor is held in the `task.processor` object.
+Information for the Processor is held in the `task.node` object.

 The Processor strips the `task.hub` object before passing to a Task Function.